2023 Rutherglen and Hamilton West by-election

-A 2023 by-election took place in the United Kingdom parliamentary constituency of Rutherglen and Hamilton West on 5 October 2023, following the recall of incumbent MP Margaret Ferrier.
+A by-election for the United Kingdom parliamentary constituency of Rutherglen and Hamilton West was held on 5 October 2023, following the recall of incumbent Scottish National Party (SNP) MP Margaret Ferrier.
+The by-election was won by Michael Shanks of the Labour Party with a large swing of 20.4%.

-Ferrier, elected for the Scottish National Party, was suspended from the House of Commons in June 2023 for 30 days for breaching COVID-19 regulations in 2020.
-In accordance with the Recall of MPs Act 2015, this suspension triggered a recall petition in the constituency.
-This petition was successful, resulting in her removal from the seat and thus triggering a by-election.
+Ferrier, elected for the SNP, was suspended from her party in October 2020 after it emerged she had significantly breached COVID-19 restrictions.
+She was subsequently charged and sentenced.
+In June 2023, Ferrier was suspended from the House of Commons in for 30 days in relation to her actions in 2020.
+In accordance with the Recall of MPs Act 2015, this suspension triggered a recall petition in the constituency, which was successful, resulting in her removal from the seat and thus triggering a by-election.

-The by-election was won by Michael Shanks of Labour with 58.6% of the vote, while Katy Loudon of the SNP finished in second place with 27.6% of the vote.
-Twelve other candidates stood in the by-election, although none of them exceeded the 5% of the vote required to retain their deposits.
-Turnout was recorded at 37.19%.